Step Into the Work

 More Than a Week

-From the outside, a Vision Trip can look like a short-term effort.
+From the outside, a Vision Trip may appear short-term from the outside.
 On the ground, it tells a different story.

 This week in Santiago revealed the strength of long-term partnership.
 José and Gislaine continue this work every day.
 The local church continues to serve its community.
 The students who engaged this week will carry those conversations forward.